Ph.D. in Theatre

 *Tentative organization of the study into chapters (Note: Proposed chapter titles are not sufficient, and should be supplemented by abstracts or tentative summaries of what will be covered in each section)

-Upon approval of the final manuscript, the signed ETD Submission/Approval Form (Appendix H) is to be taken to the Department of Theatre and Film Administrative Secretary who will make a copy of the form and send it on to the Graduate College.
-At that time the student is to bring two single-sided, error-free final copies of the dissertation to the Department Secretary along with a check for $50.00 made out to the Department of Theatre and Film.
-This money is to cover the cost of binding of the student’s dissertation; one copy goes to Department and one goes to the dissertation advisor.
+Upon approval of the final manuscript, the signed ETD Submission/Approval Form is to be taken to the Department of Theatre and Film Administrative Secretary, who will make a copy of the form and send it on to the Graduate College.
+At that time the student is to bring two single-sided, error-free final copies of the dissertation to the Department Secretary for binding: one copy goes to the Department and one goes to the disseratation advisor.
+If the student wishes to have his or her own bound copy, they must pay that cost.

 1. Registration is completed by the Departmental Administrative Secretary, following consultation with the Graduate Coordinator and/or the student’s advisor.